rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 This defines the `nonstandard_style` group which turns on the listed lints.
 A user can turn on these lints with a `!#[warn(nonstandard_style)]` attribute in the source code, or by passing `-W nonstandard-style` on the command line.

+Some lint groups are created automatically in `LintStore::register_lints`.
+For instance, any lint declared with `FutureIncompatibleInfo` where the reason is `FutureIncompatibilityReason::FutureReleaseError` (the default when `@future_incompatible` is used in `declare_lint!`), will be added to the `future_incompatible` lint group.
+Editions also have their own lint groups (e.g., `rust_2021_compatibility`) automatically generated for any lints signaling future-incompatible code that will break in the specified edition.

 ### Linting early in the compiler